Brian O'Nora: Umpiring career

 O'Nora previously worked the Appalachian League (1985), the Midwest League (1986–1987), the Eastern League (1988–1989), the Pacific Coast League (1990), the American Association (1991), the International League, the Florida Instructional League (1985–1989) and the Puerto Rican Winter League (1990–1992).

 Since joining the Major League umpiring staff in 2000, O'Nora has worked the 2004 National League Division Series, the 2006 National League Division Series, the 2009 National League Division Series, the 2010 American League Division Series, and the 2012 National League Division Series.
 He also umpired the 2008 American League Championship Series and the 2012 World Series.
 He was a part of the crew that worked in the 2000, 2010, and 2019 Major League Baseball All-Star Games.

+On July 5, 2026, USA Todays Bob Nightengale reported that O'Nora was one of seven umpires who had accepted a buyout from Major League Baseball to retire after the 2026 season.

 Injuries

 On June 24, 2008, during a game between the Colorado Rockies and the Kansas City Royals, O'Nora was accidentally struck in the head by a fragment from Miguel Olivo's broken bat.
 O'Nora sustained a mild concussion and a laceration on his forehead, and he was hospitalized until the next day.

 In April 2013, O'Nora suffered an intestinal tear and had to leave a game between the New York Mets and the Philadelphia Phillies.
 On September 1, 2013, O'Nora departed during another game, this time involving the Rockies and the Cincinnati Reds, because he was experiencing illness.

 On September 7, 2018, O'Nora was struck in the mask by a foul ball while working the plate as the Boston Red Sox hosted the Houston Astros; he finished the half-inning and then left the game.

 On June 15, 2019, O'Nora was struck in the groin by a foul ball while behind the plate during a game between the New York Mets and the St. Louis Cardinals.
 O'Nora remained in the game for a few more pitches and then left through the Mets dugout due to continued discomfort.

+On May 16, 2026, O’Nora was struck by a foul ball while working as the plate umpire during a game between the Chicago Cubs and the Chicago White Sox.
+O’Nora would then proceed to leave the game in the 4th inning.